luisanegri/Practical-Python/README.md

 ## Overview

-> Riddle game created in Python.
+> This logic-driven web application created in Python is a riddle game that will generate 10 riddles to be unraveled.

-## Features
+## UX

+This game was created for people who enjoy to exercise their minds through challenges but also enjoy having some fun!

 * Users are identified by a unique username (without authentication)
-* Multiple users can play at the same time
 * To each correct answer 1 point is added, the next question is displayed and the score is printed on the screen
 * To each incorrect answer no point is added and the user can try it again
 * The players have the choice to skip a question
 * The result is displayed during the game and in the end
+* Multiple users can play at the same time

 ## Technologies Used

 * HTML
 * CSS
 * Bootstrap
+        - to give a responsive design
 * Python
+        - to build the game's logic
 * Flask
+        - as a webframework for Python

 ## Testing

-The game's logic was tested manually by comparing the logic applied and the effect achieved.
+The game's logic was tested manually by comparing the logic applied and the effect achieved

+1. Choosing an username
+- If the form is not filled out the game does not start (Passed)

+2. Riddles
+- Each time the user gives the correct answer the next riddle is loaded.
+(Passed)

+4. Skip riddle
+- Every time the user skips the riddle, the next riddle is loaded

+3. Scoring
+- Each time the user answers correctly, 1 point is added to the user's score.
+(Passed)
+- Each time the user answers incorrectly, the user does not get any point.
+(Passed)
+- The points are accumulated throughout the game.
+(Passed)

 The capability of having multiple players using the app at the same time in different browsers was also tested.

 ## Deployment